Ndacyayisenga-droid/initializer-posts/LINKEDINPOST.md

 }
 ```

-Adding a dependency is done by finding or creating the `<dependencies>` element and inserting `<dependency>` children with `<groupId>`, `<artifactId>`, `<scope>`, and optionally `<version>` (when not managed by a BOM).
-The Toolbox’s `PomEditor` and Maven element helpers keep the structure valid and avoid manual XML string building.
+Adding a dependency is done by finding or creating the `<dependencies>` element and inserting `<dependency>` children with `<groupId>`, `<artifactId>`, `<scope>`, and optionally `<version>` (when not managed by a BOM). domtrip-maven’s `PomEditor` and Maven element helpers keep the structure valid and avoid manual XML string building.
 Plugin coordinates (including versions we resolved earlier) are applied with `updatePlugin`.
 So the flow is: resolve versions with the Toolbox → write minimal POM → edit in one session with the Toolbox → formatted POM on disk.

 For a concise picture of how the Initializer is structured and how the Toolbox fits next to the REST API, project generation, and config, see the **[architecture overview in our technical documentation](https://support-and-care.github.io/maven-initializer/architecture/)**.
 There you’ll find high-level diagrams, the end-to-end generation flow, and pointers to the ADRs (including the decision to use the Toolbox).